 - Can you easily segment your customers for focused marketing?

-- Does the solution provide the tools you need to create a customer-centric culture at your institution?
+- Does the core solution provide the tools you need to create a customer-centric culture at your institution?

-- What makes the system easy-to-use?
+- What makes the core system easy to use?

-6. Modern Technology Platform
+5. Modern Technology Platform

-Have your IT expert do a deep dive by asking:
+Have your IT expert ask:

 - How often do you implement platform upgrades?

-7. Built-In Compliance Tools
+6. Built-in Compliance Tools